 A major international survey* has placed these two cities together in joint 51st place in the world for quality of life.
 Quite literally, incredible.
 And as a Brummie who has spent two years living in Rome, it’s quite a coincidence for me!

 So, is it a fair assessment?
 Let’s see, shall we…

 Rome has the Colosseum; Birmingham has the Rotunda.
 Both are round buildings but one is ever so slightly more significant historically and internationally.

-I love my home town and wouldn’t rule out moving back there in the future.
+I love my home city and wouldn’t rule out moving back there in the future.
 But would I agree that the quality of life in Birmingham is on the same level as Rome?

 No. No, I would not.

 Happy New Year!

 *Mercer Quality of Living Survey 2014.